gecko0307/dagon/doc/Event System.md

 - `MouseWheel` - mouse wheel scrolled.
 Reports scroll delta via `Event.mouseWheelX`, `Event.mouseWheelY`.
 Ordinary mouse wheel affects Y-coordinate, and the side wheel (present in some professional mice) affects X-coordinate

 ### Gamepad
+- `ControllerAdd` - controller plugged in.
+Reports `Event.deviceIndex` and `Event.deviceType`
-- `ControllerAdd`, `ControllerRemove` - controller plugged/unplugged.
-Reports `Event.controllerDeviceIndex`
+- `ControllerRemove` - controller unplugged.
+Reports `Event.deviceIndex`
 - `ControllerButtonDown`, `ControllerButtonUp` - controller button pressed/released.
-Reports a button type (via `Event.controllerButton`) defined as `GB_*` constants in `dagon.core.keycodes` (equivalent to `SDL_GameControllerButton`)
+Reports `Event.deviceIndex` and a button type (via `Event.controllerButton`) defined as `GB_*` constants in `dagon.core.keycodes` (equivalent to `SDL_GameControllerButton`)
 - `ControllerAxisMotion` - controller axis moved.
-Reports an axis type (via `Event.controllerAxis`) defined as `GA_*` constants in `dagon.core.keycodes` (equivalent to `SDL_GameControllerAxis`), and an axis value (via `Event.controllerAxisValue`) as floating-point in -1..1 range.
+Reports `Event.deviceIndex`, an axis type (via `Event.controllerAxis`) defined as `GA_*` constants in `dagon.core.keycodes` (equivalent to `SDL_GameControllerAxis`), and an axis value (via `Event.controllerAxisValue`) as floating-point in -1..1 range.
 SDL reports axis values as integers - Dagon normalizes them, so that these values can be used properly in further calculations.
 You can fine-tune normalization by changing `EventManager.controllerAxisThreshold` (32639 by default), though this is usually not needed for most devices
 - `JoystickButtonDown`, `JoystickButtonUp` - joystick button pressed/released.
-Reports a button number (via `Event.joystickButton`)
+Reports `Event.deviceIndex` and a button number (via `Event.joystickButton`)
 - `JoystickAxisMotion` - joystick axis moved.
-Reports an axis index (via `Event.joystickAxis`) and an axis value (via `Event.joystickAxisValue`) as floating-point in -1..1 range.
+Reports `Event.deviceIndex`, an axis index (via `Event.joystickAxis`), and an axis value (via `Event.joystickAxisValue`) as floating-point in -1..1 range.
 SDL reports axis values as integers - Dagon normalizes them, so that these values can be used properly in further calculations.
 You can fine-tune normalization by changing `EventManager.controllerAxisThreshold` (32639 by default), though this is usually not needed for most devices

 ### Window
 - `Resize` - window is resized.
 Reports new size as `Event.width`, `Event.height`